“What about the house? The pentacle? The empty coffins? The symbols written in blood?!”

 …back in the summer of ’77 at the Deboen Mansion, in the Zoinx River Valley.
 That’s right, Zoinx River.
 And let me tell you, if you hate that fucking cheap reference the rest of the book is going to make your eye twitch.
 Probably just one eye.
 But could be both.

-I myself don’t really know where I stand on this at the moment, and I have a feeling this will be the kind of book that takes me months to make a final emotional decision on.
+I don’t really know where I stand on this yet.
+I have a feeling this will be the kind of book that takes me months to make a final emotional decision on.
 On one hand, it’s an action-packed, supernatural thrill-romp.
 Straight up.

 Cantero seemed to get representation right on one hand by creating a diverse cast, but then he fucked it up (to me) with comments about being trans that seemed to be coming from a place of the author’s own personal opinion, and this basically amounted to “kids who think they’re trans will grow out of it later” and that felt icky to me.